-EEB graduate students are required to hold a Teaching Assistant (TA) position for at least two semesters.
 TA positions are generally plentiful, but students are not guaranteed their top choice in what they will TA.
-EEB students are enrolled in the Biology Instructional Office Teaching Assistant Matching System (TAMS) to match students with faculty instructing classes that need TA's.
-The EEB Graduate Administer will enroll students that need to TA into TAMS.
+PB students are enrolled in the Biology Instructional Office Teaching Assistant Matching System (TAMS) to match students with faculty instructing classes that need TA's.
+The PB Graduate Administer will enroll students that need to TA into TAMS.
 To increase chances of getting a desirable TA position, students should email relevant faculty at least the semester before the class is taught to inquire what their prospects may be (e.g., some faculty will already have a TA lined up).
 Students then list their top choices in TAMS and faculty choose from this TA pool by listing their own top choices to TA their class.
 Generally, TAMS acts to match students and faculty with the best available choices, but this process isn't perfect and many first time TAs, or those who have rarely been a TA, may end up with assignments that are not in their top choices.
 Reaching out to faculty and informally trying to get a "match" will increase the chances of getting a top choice.

-Prior to holding a TA position, the student must take a short training workshop offered prior to the start of their first semester during which a student serves as TA.
+Prior to holding a Teaching Assistant (TA) position, the student must take a short training workshop offered prior to the start of their first semester during which a student serves as TA.
 The workshop is typically held the Friday during the week before classes start.

-Once a student accepts a TA position by signing the contract with the Biology Instructional Office, a student is obligated to serve for that teaching position and is not allowed to cancel the appointment ad hoc.
-A student is not allowed to opt out of a TA contract without finding someone else who is qualified to serve as TA as a replacement.
-Students should never anticipate they can cancel their TA appointment and find a replacement.
+Students are considered for available TA positions by the request of each student.
+Students who serve as TA in one semester must reapply for the next long semester.
+Once a student accepts a TA position offered by The Biology Instructional Office (the student signs the contract with that Office), a student is obligated to serve for that teaching position (a student is not allowed to cancel the appointment ad hoc).
+A student is not allowed to opt out of a TA commitment without finding someone else who is qualified to serve as TA as a replacement.
+Students should never anticipate they can cancel their TA appointment and automatically find a replacement.